jacksonmalms/create-azure-vm/README.md

 </p>

 <h1>How to Setup VMs and a Virtual Network in Azure</h1>
-This tutorial is desined to teach beginners how to create VMs and setup a Vnet in Azure, and then observe the etwork topology with Network Watcher.<br />
+This tutorial is designed to teach beginners how to create VMs and setup a Vnet in Azure, and then observe the network topology with Network Watcher.<br />

 <h2>Pre-requisites </h2>